uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 be treated as having violated the academic integrity policy.
 People who shared their code will receive the same penalty as people who received the code.

 Acceptable collaboration between teams is allowed.
-However, as a general rule, all collaboartion should be "pencils down".
+However, as a general rule, all collaboration should be "pencils down".
 That is, if you are being so specific in your discussion that you feel you need to write something down, you are probably being too specific.
 You can, however, discuss any of the following:
 * General algorithms/data structures to use for some part of the function